All That Matters at The Edge

 That sense of duration runs through the exhibition’s processes as much as its subjects.
 Jones works with analogue and contact techniques, drawing on what he describes as “the redundant and the acquired” – obsolete photographic materials, expired papers and discarded forms that carry their own histories.
 Glass plate negatives, silver gelatine prints and out-of-date stock each bring their own timeline into the work, embedding a slower, more cumulative sense of time within the image itself.

 The thinking behind all this connects to philosopher Timothy Morton’s idea of the hyperobject – phenomena so vast and distributed that they cannot be grasped in full.
 This resonates with the broader ecological urgency running through the show, too.
-Climate change, plastic oceans, forever chemicals and other diffuse environmental conditions are ongoing realities and yet their scale and timeline may overwhelm comprehension.
+Climate change, plastic oceans, forever chemicals and other diffuse environmental conditions are ongoing realities and yet their scale and diffusion may overwhelm comprehension.

 Alan Jones.